 Colleen and Roberto Padovani Early Career Chair in Electrical Engineering and Associate Professor of Electrical Engineering-Electrophysics

 - Doctoral Degree, Electrical Engineering, University of California - Berkeley

 - Master's Degree, Electrical Engineering, University of California - Berkeley

 - Bachelor's Degree, Electrical Engineering, National Taiwan University

 Dr. Chen was the recipient of NSF Faculty Early Career Development (CAREER) Award, DARPA Young Faculty Award (YFA) both in 2014.
 He achieved an honorable mention in the Asian Pacific Mathematics Olympiad in 1994.
 He was the recipient of UC Regents' Fellowship at Berkeley in 2000 and the Analog Devices Outstanding Student Award in 2006.

-Analog and mixed-signal integrated circuits, digital signal processing techniques to alleviate circuit and system constraints, wireless and wireline communication system design and implementation, circuits for emerging applications, such as biomedical, energy, sensing circuits and low power circuits for IoT.
+Analog mixed-signal and RF integrated circuits, digital signal processing techniques to alleviate circuit and system constraints, wireless and wireline communication system design and implementation, circuits for emerging applications, such as biomedical, energy, sensing circuits and low power circuits for IoT.
 We are also interested in exploring hardware computing platforms related to machine learning, artificial intelligence and neural network.